AMID Logo E-BAY Logo

 Surcharges in freight

-Please do not confuse the total shipping cost in freight forwarders' invoices with the freight cost from an ocean carrier.
+Please do not confuse the total international shipping cost in freight forwarders' invoices with the freight cost from an ocean carrier.

 The Bill of Lading you received is not an invoice.
-The freight charges displayed on the BOL have already been paid to the ocean carrier on the shipper's behalf.
+The charges displayed on the BOL have already been paid to the ocean carrier on the shipper's behalf.
 The carrier charges and their breakdown on the BOL are provided for reference only.

 According to the U.S. Code of Federal Regulations, ...An Ocean freight forwarder is an individual or company that dispatches shipments from the United States via common carriers and books or otherwise arranges space for those shipments on behalf of shippers.
 Ocean forwarders also prepare and process the documentation and perform related activities pertaining to those shipments...
 Ocean forwarders work on customer service fees, which must be itemized on quotes and invoices.